BinarySootGremlin/LanMayhem/README.md

 Install:

-1. Copy the folder "LanMayhem" into your "steamapps/sourcemods" folder
+1. Create a folder called "LanMayhem" in your "steamapps/sourcemods" folder.
-2. Restart steam
+2. Copy the files from github into your "LanMayhem" folder.
-3. Profit
+3. Restart steam.
+4. Profit.

 -----------------------------------------------